 Baltic Sea Region S3 Ecosystem Platform (2019-2021)

-BSR S3 Ecosystem Platform project aims to influence, improve knowledge and raise discussion among regional, national and EU level innovation policy makers and experts of the opportunities, challenges and needed capacities related to the development of strategic inter-regional cooperation that would be strongly based on the regional innovation policy priorities in the Baltic Sea region – i.e. smart specialisation (S3) priorities.
-The partners of the Platform project share and disseminate transnational S3 cooperation concepts developed in BSR Stars S3, GoSmart BSR, Smart-Up BSR, S34Growth, BIOREGIO and ClusterFy Interreg projects.
+BSR S3 Ecosystem Platform project had the aim to influence, improve knowledge and raise discussion among regional, national and EU level innovation policy makers and experts of the opportunities, challenges and needed capacities related to the development of strategic inter-regional cooperation that would be strongly based on the regional innovation policy priorities in the Baltic Sea region – i.e. priorities of innovation strategies for smart specialisation.
+The partners of the Platform project share and disseminate good practices of implemented Interreg projects BSR Stars S3, GoSmart BSR, Smart-Up BSR, S34Growth, BIOREGIO and ClusterFy Interreg projects.
 Policy Area Innovation of the EU Strategy for the Baltic Sea Region (EUSBSR) actively supports and contributes to the project through The Baltic Institute of Finland.

 Driving a new approach to inter-regional cooperation in the BSR

 Smart specialisation is said to be the European Union’s most ambitious regional innovation policy program with the aim to boost European competitiveness.
 Since 2014, EU-member regions have created and implemented Research and Innovation Strategies for Smart Specialisation (RIS3) including selection of key economic priority fields that guide the efficient use of EU Funds in the regions.
-These regional strategies are updated over time with the aim to correspond to the changes in regional and global innovation environment.
-Engagement of research, business, public sector and civil society actors is a key to efficient RIS3 implementation.
+These regional strategies are updated over time with the aim to correspond to the changes in regional, European and global innovation environment.
+Engagement of research, business, public sector and civil society actors is a key to efficient RIS3 development and implementation.

-The Baltic Sea macro-region with the EUSBSR as a supporting framework has a momentum to influence conditions enabling a place-based approach for the development of thematic innovation partnerships and interregional value chains, and as a macro-region build connections to global value chains.
+The Baltic Sea macro-region with the EUSBSR as a supporting framework has a momentum to influence the development of thematic innovation partnerships and interregional value chains, and as a macro-region build connections to global value chains.